kgraaf/python-maprooms-fork/onset_maproom/README.md

 * `Number()`: This is a component for a number selector.
 The first argument is the HTML id, the second and third are the lower and upper bound respectively.

+# Docker Build Instructions

+To build the docker image, we have to use a work around so that pingrid.py will be included correctly, as docker doesn't normally allow files above the working directory in the hierarchy to be included

+    $ tar -czh . | sudo docker build -t <desired image name> -

 # Support